PlainsightAI/openfilter/docs/image-in-filter.md

 1. Increase `poll_interval`
 2. Use more specific patterns
 3. Avoid recursive scanning on large directories
+4. Adjust FPS settings if too aggressive

 #### Memory Issues
 1. Reduce number of sources
 2. Use more specific patterns
 3. Increase `poll_interval`
+4. Lower FPS settings

+#### FPS Control Issues
+1. Check `maxfps` values are reasonable (> 0)
+2. Verify timing precision on your system
+3. Monitor for timing-related errors in logs

 ### Debug Logging
 ```python